wonheep/blackjack_simulator/README.md

 	def empty(self):
 ```
 * each Player is given a name, in this case it only happense once (Player, Dealer).
 State: start, continue, stop.
-Initially given start status, the stop status once both players decide to stand.
-Number of wins (cumulative), and number of games player (cumulative)
+Initially given start status, the status is set to stop once both players decide to stand.
+Number of wins is cumulative, and number of games player played cumulative.
 ```Python
 class Player(object):
 	def __init__(self, name, state, wins, num_games):